-Read the page on our values and the Civil Service Competency Framework.
+Read the page on our values and the Civil Service Success Profile Behaviours.
 These will give you a good idea of the kind of approach to work we look for in our staff.
-Look at the ‘Level 3’ competencies in the Framework.
+Look at the ‘Level 3’ behaviours in the Framework.

 Try to think about what the values or competencies might actually look like in real life.
 How would you put them into practice in situations that you’ve encountered in your work or studies?

 - You need to take the test in one sitting, so make sure that you take it in a quiet place where you’ll have good internet access.
 Limit distractions by turning off your phone and asking housemates/family not to disturb you.